-Teachers, even if you are too far to bring students on a field trip to Yellowstone, we can help you use the world’s first national park to bring science, math and social studies to life!
+Teachers, even if you are too far to bring students on a field trip to Yellowstone, we can help you use the world’s first national park to bring science, math, and social studies to life!

 Classrooms can connect with a Yellowstone National Park ranger to learn more about geology (geysers, hot springs, volcanoes), ecology (wildlife, predator/prey, fire, habitats, adaptations), or cultural history, and the National Park Service mission of preservation.
-Your class can learn about careers by interviewing a park ranger or solve a geography challenge to determine where the park ranger works by participating in a “Mystery” Skype.
-We work with teachers to offer a 20-40 minute program that meets your needs.
+Your class can learn about careers by interviewing a park ranger or solve a geography challenge to determine where the park ranger works by participating in a “Mystery” meeting.
+We work with teachers to offer a 20-40 minute live program that meets your needs.

 To schedule a Yellowstone distance learning program, contact us with information about your group and a proposed date and time (converted to MOUNTAIN Time).
 MOUNTAIN Time is two hours behind Eastern, one hour behind Central, and one hour ahead of Pacific.

 Yellowstone rangers have much to share with students around the U.S. and world and look forward to connecting with your class.